 Takeaways Don’t confuse property (hazard) insurance with mortgage insurance, or home warranties Start shopping for your insurance company early in the home buying process Check out rates and learn more at www.HelpInsure.com What Coverage?
 What do you need property insurance for (also called hazard insurance, or homeowners insurance)?
 According to Travellers, the most common property […]

-Takeaways Consider using the Killeen Homebuyer Assistance Program if you make around or less than $50,000/yr You still have to qualify for a loan, but you can get some of the costs paid Start here first if you’re a first time homebuyer Benefits The Killeen Homebuyer Assistance Program (HAP) provides up to $7500 toward low-income […]
+Takeaways Consider using the Killeen Homebuyer Assistance Program if you are a first-time homebuyer in Killeen!
+You still have to qualify for a loan, but you can get some of the costs paid Start here first if you’re a first-time homebuyer Benefits The Killeen Homebuyer Assistance Program (HAP) provides up to $7500 toward low-income buyers’ […]

 Updated 5/29/17, Originally published 8/7/15 Takeaways Budget off your mortgage payment, not purchase price Don’t assume you can or should spend everything your lender preapproves you for Spend as little as possible to meet your needs What does it mean to be house poor?
 It’s actually the opposite of having a poor house.
 Rather, it […]

 Updated 3/6/17; Originally published 8/26/15 Takeaways Budget based on your monthly mortgage payment, not your purchase price Plan on that mortgage going up Your lender is your #1 resource for planning your budget Considering buying a home?
 Don’t know how much home you can afford?
 Look no further!
 Starting a Home Budget The very first […]